Information about paying for your healthcare at hospitals in Canterbury.

 If you are not entitled to free health services, please refer to the hospital treatment fees document below.

-If you have any queries, please contact the Eligibility Team.
+If you have any queries about treatment costs, please contact a member of the Eligibility Team.

 If you are admitted to hospital, the eligibility team will confirm your eligibility and discuss the cost of treatment and payment with you.
 Staff will give you an invoice before you leave.